Post

 Modifying the Search Function

-When I proceeded up to the previous steps, almost all site functions worked satisfactorily as intended.
-However, I later discovered that the search bar located in the upper right corner of the page applying the Chirpy theme could not index pages in languages other than site.default_lang (English in the case of this blog), and when searching in languages other than English, it output English pages as search results.
+After completing the previous steps, almost all site functions worked satisfactorily as intended.
+However, I later discovered that the search bar located in the upper right corner of pages using the Chirpy theme could not index pages in languages other than site.default_lang (English in the case of this blog), and when searching in languages other than English, it still displayed English pages in the search results.

 To understand the cause, let’s look at what files are involved in the search function and where the problem occurs.